 |Food||Grasses, herbs, fruits|

 |Characteristics||Rodents which often rise up on their hind legs|

 Marmots are large ground squirrels and belong to the rodent family.
-They are known for standing upright often and whistling loudly when there is a danger - e.g. B. by a bird of prey like an eagle.
-Marmots prefer living in mountainous areas up to 7,200 ft (2,200 m) high.
-Some also live in grassland, for example the steppe marmot.
-They mainly feed on grasses and herbs and build branched tunnels with escape tubes.
-When it gets winter, they hibernate in their burrows for 7 to 9 months.
+They are known for standing upright often and whistling loudly when there is a danger, for example a bird of prey like an eagle.

 There are 14 marmot species, including the Yellow-bellied marmot and the woodchuck (in Canada), the Himalayan marmot, the Siberian marmot and the long-tailed marmot (in Central Asia).
 The Alpine marmot is best known in Europe.